-Application updates should be protected against modification so that only correctly signed application update containers are accepted.
-In order to use this feature, the user must sign such containers and configure a trust list with CA certificates on the PLC.
+PLCnext Engineer Application updates should be protected against modification so that only correctly signed PLCnext Engineer application update containers are accepted.
+In order to use this feature, users must sign such containers and upload certificates into the Code signing Trust List on the controller via the Security \rightarrow Certificate management WBM 2 page.
+Then, in the Security \rightarrow Project integrity WBM 2 page, the check needs to be enabled and configured.